When researching broadband you'll often see the term 'latency' mentioned. But what is latency, and how does latency affect broadband performance?

 Many causes of latency are out of your control.
-If you are suffering from it on your broadband and have tried everything here, contact your ISP for more information.
+If you’re suffering from it on your broadband and have tried everything, contact your ISP for more information.
 They should be able to run a line test or be able to inform you of any outages or known issues causing the delay.

 But sometimes lag can be caused by the server you're trying to access, in which case there is nothing you or the ISP can do.

 Latency is something that many of us wind up dealing with at some point, but it’s something that we can avoid.
 The easiest way to try to avoid it is by only joining local servers.
 The further the server is from your location, the longer the latency is going to be.

 Distance is a common problem with latency which is why satellite broadband often experiences bad latency.
 Yes, the speeds are good, but it’s still not suitable for gaming or video calls.
 We’re always going to recommend going for fibre broadband, but even with superfast, you can still experience latency.